ryle-e/ryle-radio-docs/General/Info/(Predicted) Common Issues and Questions.md

 This is usually another [sample rate issue](Sample%20Rates-%20an%20important%20note.md).
 Specifically, this could be because different platforms may use different sample rates in their audio.
 The workaround for this issue is a little exhaustive, but necessary: force the AudioClips to a specific sample rate depending on the platform.

 To do this, assign the new build target in Build Settings, then [](Sample%20Rates-%20an%20important%20note.md#Forcing%20sample%20rates%20on%20clips|force%20the%20sample%20rates%20as%20usual).
 This should, ideally, work for the selected platform- if it does not, please [contact me](../Contact.md) and I'll see if I can help out :)

+### A sample scene is pink!
+This is to do with Unity's render pipeline in the sample projects.
+To fix this, you need to switch the shader used on the materials in these scenes to Standard, or Legacy Standard.
+It's set by default to URP's Lit shader, which renders as pink in non-URP projects.